Writing

 return ok

-That catches the cases where a change looks fine globally but makes one node too tight.
-The budget is conservative on purpose.
-Kubernetes still needs room for the kubelet, system daemons, rollouts.
-So when an upsize does not fit, the planner looks for downsizes that would free enough room.
+That catches the changes that look fine globally but leave one node too tight.
+The budget is conservative on purpose, since Kubernetes still needs headroom for the kubelet, system daemons, and rollouts.
+When an upsize doesn’t fit, the planner hunts for downsizes that would free enough room.
 It scores candidates by the overage they reduce, with extra weight for changes on the same node.
-If, for instance, Jellyfin needs more memory and the miniPC is already close to its budget, the PR might pair that upsize with safe reductions from other services like Radarr or Prowlarr.
-I wanted the PR to include the tradeoff context, not just say that more memory would be nice.
+Say Jellyfin needs more memory and the miniPC is already near its budget.
+The PR might pair that upsize with safe cuts to Radarr or Prowlarr.
+I wanted the tradeoff in the PR itself, not just a note that more memory would be nice.

 Patching and PR creation

-Because almost everything in rangoonpulse is a Flux HelmRelease, the weekly job only has one place to touch: the YAML in git.
-Resource requests and limits live under values.controllers.main.containers.<name>.resources, so the job patches those files in GitHub, creates a branch, commits the changes, and opens a PR.
+Almost everything in rangoonpulse is a Flux HelmRelease, so the weekly job has exactly one yaml file to touch per service..
+Resource requests and limits typically live under values.controllers.main.containers.<name>.resources.
+The job patches those files on GitHub, creates a branch, commits, and opens a PR.

-The PR body includes the policy constraints, a node-fit table, the selected changes, and the candidates that were skipped.
+The PR body carries the policy constraints, a node-fit table, the selected changes, and the candidates it skipped.
 I wrote it for tired-maintenance-me, not for the script that generated it.

-After I merge, Flux reconciles the new HelmRelease values and the pods roll out with the updated resources.
-The next daily report sees the new baseline, and the loop starts again.
+Once I merge, Flux reconciles the new HelmRelease values and the pods roll out with the updated resources.
+The next daily report sees the new baseline, and the loop starts over.

 Observability

 There is also a small exporter deployment.
-It polls the report ConfigMap and serves a readable summary, along with Prometheus metrics for recommendation counts, upsize/downsize actions, and current request utilization as a percentage of allocatable capacity.
+It polls the report ConfigMap and serves a readable summary, plus Prometheus metrics for recommendation counts, upsize/downsize actions, and current request utilization as a percentage of allocatable capacity.

-Those metrics feed a Grafana dashboard.
-I mostly care about the trend.
-If budget utilization keeps creeping up, I know I am running out of room before Kubernetes tells me in a more dramatic way.
+Those feed a Grafana dashboard.
+I mostly watch the trend.
+If budget utilization keeps creeping up, I find out before Kubernetes tells me the dramatic way.

 Why not VPA?

-In Auto mode, VPA restarts pods to apply changes, which is not great for stateful or interactive services.
-It also works at the workload level rather than planning around my cluster’s capacity budgets and node placement.
-Most importantly for this setup, it mutates live resources.
+In Auto mode, VPA restarts pods to apply changes, which is rough on stateful or interactive services.
+It works at the workload level too, rather than planning around my capacity budgets and node placement.
+And the dealbreaker is that it mutates live resources.
 That fights the GitOps model I use everywhere else.

 I wanted the slower thing with a paper trail.
-A PR is less automatic than a controller, but it gives me the diff, the reason, and the option to say no.
+A PR is less automatic than a controller, but it hands me the diff, the reason and the freedom to say no to the change.

 Results

-After a few weekly runs, the noisy parts became obvious.
-Some of the *arr services were carrying requests they never came close to using.
-Jellyfin and a smaller set of heavier services needed more care, and the restart guard caught those cases before the script tried to “optimize” them in the wrong direction.
-Because each change is capped, the values move over a few cycles instead of swinging around after one sample window.
+It’s been a few weeks ever since I set it up and so far, it’s been going pretty well.
+Some of the *arr services were holding requests they never came close to using.
+Jellyfin and a few heavier services needed more care, and the restart guard caught them before the script tried to “optimize” in the wrong direction.
+Because every change is capped, values settle over a few cycles instead of lurching after one sample window.

+The payoff is more boring than the name suggests.
+And I am pretty happy the current state of things.
 The whole thing is one Python file, a few RBAC manifests, and two CronJobs.
-No operator, no CRDs, no extra platform to run.
+No operator, no CRDs, nothing extra to run.
 For this homelab, that is about the right amount of machinery.